beatrizheav/ToDoApp/README.md

   - `DB_NAME=todoApp`
   - `PORT=5000`
 - **Run the Backend Server**:
-  To starth the server run the following command on the backend repository.
+  To start the server run the following command on the backend repository.
   `npm start`
 - **Run the frontend**: